jmshi/twitch-emotes/README.md

 # To-do
 1) more functionality in the analysis: e.g., including the user information who used the emotes
-2) expand to a complete emote set (challenging but do-able)
+2) expand to a complete emote set (challenging but do-able) and monitoring more channels
-3) more channels and auto update the channels which are online/offline
+3) automate schedule/monitor the workflow with tools such as airflow